vicky9685/demo-java-pipeline-master/readme.md

 # explore-demos-java-pipeline

-An exemplar Java + Maven + Spring Boot project with Jenkins pipeline using Maven lifecycle and Docker for packaging and running integration tests
+An exemplar Java + Maven + Spring Boot project with Jenkins pipeline using Maven lifecycle and Docker for packaging and running integration tests.

 This configuration includes: